olmps/memo/ARCHITECTURE.md

 # Architecture

 Memo's architecture is quite simple, as it delegates all of the hardcore/complex foundations to its vendors.
-With that said, we still have to write a decent amount of code to reach our goals and, if we don't output quality code, things will get messy pretty quickly - yeah, Sherlock stuff here, like it's not a common ground for basically **any software**.
+We still have to write a decent amount of code to reach our goals and, if we don't output quality code, things will get messy pretty quickly - yeah, Sherlock stuff here, like it's not a common ground for basically **any software**.

 In simple terms, `/flutter` is where all of our client-side source files will live - using Flutter as its engine to output binaries for all platforms that Memo support.
 For the server-side contents, Firebase is used, hence all files